LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 ![enter image description here](http://127.0.0.1/assets/lab8-2.png)

 ## Necessary Changes
-In this section, we will modify the provided code within the Jupyter notebook to make it work in our environment.
+In this section, we will modify the provided code `LabAI.ipynb` within the Jupyter notebook to make it work in our environment.

 ### 1. Modify Region, Student ID, and Bucket Name
 Let's update the constants for the AWS region, our student ID, and the name of the S3 bucket where the dataset will be stored.
 This creates a personalized setup for the job.